dhellmann/pymotw/PyMOTW/inspect/index.rst

 Method Resolution Order
 =======================

-The other function for working with class hierarchies is ``getmro()``, which returns a tuple of classes in the order they should be scanned when resolving an attribute that might be inherited from a base class.
+The other function for working with class hierarchies is :func:`getmro()`, which returns a tuple of classes in the order they should be scanned when resolving an attribute that might be inherited from a base class.
 Each class in the sequence appears only once.

 .. include:: inspect_getmro.py
     :literal: